Coronavirus: Kuwait International Airport will be closed to passenger traffic. All passenger flights canceled.

 Kuwait is taking radical action to curb mass migration, in the hope that it will reduce the level of infection of the population with the new Coronavirus.
 Thus, from March 13, 2020, the airport in Kuwait will be closed to passenger traffic, without a deadline.

 This decision will also affect the national airline - Kuwait Airways, which has announced that it is canceling all flights.
-The problem is that there is no scheduled date for opening air traffic.
-Kuwait International Airport normally receives more than 500 flights daily.
+The problem is that there is no set date for the opening of air traffic.
+Kuwait International Airport normally receives over 500 flights a day.
 In 2019, the airport was transited by over 16 million passengers.

 As far as I know, Kuwait is the only country with such a draconian decision to stop all commercial passenger flights.
 There are merchandise and charters exceptions.
 The country also announced that all shopping malls, restaurants and cafes will be closed by the end of the month.